HazenBabcock/cl-plplot/cl-plplot/README.txt

 cl-plot:
 This is currently 1 file.
 1) 2D-plot.lisp is the high level interface to plplot.
-In its current form it only makes it easy to make 2D plots.
+In its current form it only makes it easy to make 2D plots and bar graphs.
 The long term goal is to expand this is to cover other types of plots that people might typically make.
 This will probably done on a as requested / needed by me basis, so let me know what you are interested in.

 The file 2D-plot-examples.lisp contains some examples of how to use the functions and macros in 2D-plot.lisp.